jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 How to tell which is which?

 Let's experience the game ourselves.
 By only sensing water, seeing motion, following instinct, lifeforms make an ecosystem, raise offspring, and pass the torch.
-The lifeforms that read the environmental patterns best, like when fruit ripens or when sunlight appears, survive to play again.
+The lifeforms that read when fruit ripens, when sunlight appears, and other environmental patterns, survive to play again.

 This chapter is not a story to enjoy.
 You may like three-act narratives, convincing statistics, and clear answers.
 But entropy is not an argument to be won.
 It's a reality to adapt to.
 Thus this chapter is a mirror to your new identity: a person who can drop unconstructive habits, beliefs, and tools, and adapt to grow life.